Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 New York Rep. Jose Serrano

-Rep. Jose Serrano also took to Twitter to announce that he will not the inauguration.
-His reason being is that he cannot celebrate the inauguration of someone who has not regard for his constituent.
+Rep. Jose Serrano also took to Twitter to announce that he will not attend the inauguration.
+His reason being is that he cannot celebrate the inauguration of someone who has no regard for his constituents.

 California Rep. Mark Takano